-- 14. Q: What should applicant organisations take note of when designing a programme? - A: The applicant organisations should have a thorough understanding of the policy and the development of gifted education in Hong Kong in order to formulate insightful programme proposals that best meet the needs of gifted students.
+- 14. Q: What should applicant organisations take note of when designing a programme? - A: The applicant organisations should have a thorough understanding of the policy and the development of gifted education in Hong Kong in order to design insightful programmes that best meet the needs of gifted students.
 The proposed programmes should not only focus on the knowledge and skills but also the values education and the affective development of the students.